Canadian football: History

 The Burnside rules closely resembling American football (which are similar rules developed by Walter Camp for that sport) that were incorporated in 1903 by the ORFU, were an effort to distinguish it from a more rugby-oriented game.
 The Burnside Rules had teams reduced to 12 men per side, introduced the snap-back system, required the offensive team to gain 10 yards on three downs, eliminated the throw-in from the sidelines, allowed only six men on the line, stated that all goals by kicking were to be worth two points and the opposition was to line up 10 yards from the defenders on all kicks.
 The rules were an attempt to standardize the rules throughout the country.
 The CIRFU, QRFU, and CRU refused to adopt the new rules at first.
 Forward passes were not allowed in the Canadian game until 1929, and touchdowns, which had been five points, were increased to six points in 1956, in both cases several decades after the Americans had adopted the same changes.
 The primary differences between the Canadian and American games stem from rule changes that the American side of the border adopted but the Canadian side did not (originally, both sides had three downs, goal posts on the goal lines, and unlimited forward motion, but the American side modified these rules and the Canadians did not).
-The Canadian field width was one rule that was not based on American rules, as the Canadian game was played in wider fields and stadiums that were not as narrow as the American stadiums.
+The Canadian field width was one rule that was not based on American rules, as the Canadian game was played in wider fields and stadiums than its American counterpart.

 The Grey Cup was established in 1909, after being donated by Albert Grey, 4th Earl Grey, Governor General of Canada, as the championship of teams under the CRU for the Rugby Football Championship of Canada.
 Initially an amateur competition, it eventually became dominated by professional teams in the 1940s and early 1950s.
 The ORFU, the last amateur organization to compete for the trophy, withdrew from competition after the 1954 season.
 The move ushered in the modern era of Canadian professional football, culminating in the formation of the present-day Canadian Football League in 1958.